 After your doctor takes samples of your blood and bone marrow, a hematopathologist confirms a diagnosis and identifies the ALL subtype.
 A hematopathologist is a specialist who studies blood cell diseases by looking at samples of blood and marrow cells and other tissues.

 The diagnosis of ALL is confirmed by identifying:

-- Leukemic blast cells in the bone marrow samples
+- Leukemic blast of lymphoid origin (lymphoblasts) in the bone marrow samples

 - The percentage of blast cells in the bone marrow

-- About 1 to 5 percent of normal marrow cells are blast cells.
-In ALL, at least 20 percent of marrow cells are blast cells.
+- Typically, there are no blast cells in the blood and no more than 5 percent of the cells in the bone marrow are blast cells.
+In ALL, at least 20 percent of the cells in the bone marrow are lymphoblasts.

 Click here for the steps involved with a new diagnosis of acute leukemia.

 The College of American Pathologists (CAP) and the American Society of Hematology (ASH) provide practical guidance for patients and caregivers coping with a new diagnosis of acute leukemia.
 This checklist will help ensure that you receive the best treatment for your unique situation: Click Here